 How long will it take to receive my renewal license?

 Online renewals are processed within 5 business days.
+You may however purchase an online verification of license immediately after renewing online which will show the updated expiration of your license.
 If you filed a paper renewal, the process can take a couple of weeks.

-You must make a written request via fax or mail to the Board office to receive a duplicate and/or replacement license.
+You must make a written request via mail and include a $15.00 fee to the Board office to receive a duplicate and/or replacement renewal certificate.
 This request must have your signature on it.

-If your license lapses, you must file an Application for Reinstatement, provide proof of fulfilling all continuing education requirements applicable through the date of reinstatement (if necessary) and pay $570 for the reinstatement fee.
+If you did not renew by July 31st, your license is lapsed.
+You must file an Application for Reinstatement, provide proof of fulfilling all continuing education requirements applicable through the date of reinstatement (if necessary) and pay the required reinstatement fee.

-Your login should be “firstname.lastname” and your password should be your Social Security Number without any dashes.
-If this does not work, please contact the Board office for further assistance.
+Your login should be “firstname.lastname” and your default password should be your Social Security Number without any dashes.
+If this does not work, please contact the Board office to reset to the default settings.
+You may call or email email@example.com.

 When am I eligible to take the Oral and Jurisprudence Exams?